Wildlife of Chad: Fauna

 As of 2002, there were at least 134 species of mammals and 532 species of birds (354 species of residents and 155 migrants) in Chad.
 Before the 20th century, Chad reportedly had a rich fauna of large carnivores in the Lake Chad region, but due to deforestation, hunting and competition from livestock most of the population of lions, leopards, rhinoceros, and hippopotamus have disappeared from the region.

 The Zakouma National Park is an important habitat with the highest number of large mammals.
-Scimitar horned oryx are seen in the reserves of Chad in significant numbers, mostly in the Ouadi Rime Ouadi Achin Faunal Reserve.
-Also reported to survive in this reserve are the large population of addax (Addax nasomaculatus) and dama gazelle (Nanger dama).
+Ouadi Rime Ouadi Achim Faunal Reserve is home to a growing population of around 600 scimitar horned oryx.
+This antelope species had become extinct in Chad in the late 1990s and was declared extinct in the wild in 2000, a reintroduction project was started by the Sahara Conservation and the Environment Agency of Abu-Dhabi in 2016 establishing the only truly wild herd.

-Other species reported are; red-fronted gazelle, dorcas gazelle (Gazella rufifrons, Gazella dama, Gazella dorcas), patas monkey (Erythrocebus patas), striped hyena (Hyaena hyaena), Sudan cheetah (Acinonyx jubatus soemmeringii), caracal (Felis caracal), and Chadian wild dog (Lycaon pictus sharicus), African elephant (Loxodonta africana), otter (Lutra maculicollis), Aonyx capensis, sitatunga (Tragelaphus spekei) and kob (Kobus kob).
+Following the oryx reintroduction, addax (Addax nasomaculatus) were reintroduced starting in 2019, as this species was thought to have become extinct in the reserve and possibly extinct in Chad as a whole.
+Other species reported are: dama gazelle (Nanger dama), red-fronted gazelle (Gazella rufifrons), dorcas gazelle (Gazella dorcas), patas monkey (Erythrocebus patas), striped hyena (Hyaena hyaena), Sudan cheetah (Acinonyx jubatus soemmeringii), caracal (Felis caracal), Chadian wild dog (Lycaon pictus sharicus), African elephant (Loxodonta africana), spotted-necked otter (Lutra maculicollis), African clawless otter (Aonyx capensis), sitatunga (Tragelaphus spekei) and kob (Kobus kob).
 Rodent species reported are Mastomys verheyeni and gerbil (Taterillus lacustris).
-African rock pythons and spitting cobras are the reptile species also reported.
+African rock pythons and spitting cobras are the reptile species reported.